marcosjroig/JsonWebTokensToSecureAngularAndNetCoreWebApi/README.md

 ### Web Api
 1) Open the solution of the folder "NetCoreWebApi" with VS2017 or newer
 2) Change the property "PtcDbContext" of the file "appsettings.json" to set your SQL Server name and your credentials as well, in my case I am using Windows authentication
+3) Ensure the file launchSettings.json is pointing to this url http://localhost:5000/ as the Web project is looking at this URL to access to the DB.
-3) Compile the solution and press F5 to run the API
+4) Compile the solution and press F5 to run the API
+5) Do not worry if you see an empty page when you run the API